-To make the cake I started by mixing the butter and sugar together until fluffy, then I mixed in the eggs and vanilla extract.
+To make the cake mix the butter and sugar together until fluffy, then mix in the eggs and vanilla extract.

-Next I mixed in the self raising flour, and divided the mixture between the cake tins.
+Next mix in the self raising flour, and divide the mixture between the cake tins.

-I baked them, then left them to cool.
-Before stacking them, I brushed each sponge with a prosecco syrup.
+Bake them, then leave them to cool.
+Before stacking them, brushe each sponge with prosecco syrup.

-To decorate, I made a prosecco buttercream.
-I piped the buttercream on the bottom sponge around the each and filled the centre with strawberry jam.
+To decorate, make a prosecco buttercream.
+Pipe the buttercream on the bottom sponge around the edge and fill the centre with strawberry jam.
+Add the second layer and pipe the remaining buttercream on top.
+Decorate with fresh strawberries and sprinkles.

 Can this cake be made in different size cake tins?